martynas199/EliteBooker-backend/SETUP_STRIPE_CONNECT.md

 ## Problem

-The "Connect with Stripe" button doesn't appear in Settings because your admin account is not linked to a beautician account.
+The "Connect with Stripe" button doesn't appear in Settings because your admin account is not linked to a specialist account.

 ## Solution

-Link your admin account to a beautician using the provided scripts.
+Link your admin account to a specialist using the provided scripts.

 ---